jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

     2. Nuclear reactors shutdown every 3 months:
         1. Thermal cycles: expected 120 for a 30 yr. service life.
         2. However, reactors are now asked to operate 100yrs.
-        3. Can AM induce compressive stresses to help increase #fatigue-life?
+        3. Can AM induce #compressive-stresses to help increase #fatigue-life?
     3. [Corrosion](../engr-839-001-mechanical-metallurgy/corrosion.md) can cause [extrinsic](extrinsic-toughening.md) forces, but it can also increase #crack-growth-rate.
         1.  #Mark-F-Horstemeyer's #magnesium specimens formed #oxides-layers around the whole surface and pushed the [incubation](incubation.md) point to much later.
         2.  #cracks would be inhibited by the #oxide-layers.